-Are you cleaning out your unwanted or chipped dishes, inspired by the show Tidying Up with Marie Kondo?
+Are you cleaning out unwanted or chipped dishes, inspired by decluttering shows?
 Get lots of ideas of what to do with ceramic, porcelain, clay or glass dishes.

 Where Can You Bring Unwanted Dishes and Pottery?